logo

 Anne Arundel Community College

-Anne Arundel Community College (AACC) awards the Associate of Applied Science (AAS) in Radiologic Technology to students who successfully complete the two-year program.
+Anne Arundel Community College (AACC) awards the Associate of Applied Science (AAS) in Radiologic Technology to students who successfully complete its two-year program.
 Seven prerequisite general education courses are required to enroll in the 46-credit hour program.
 Prerequisites must be completed by the spring semester in which the program application is submitted with a “C” or higher in each class and a cumulative GPA of at least 3.0.
+Prospective students must also take the Test of Essential Academic Skills (TEAS) prior to applying.
 The full-time radiography program consists of on-campus coursework and labs in addition to clinical rotations at local hospitals and medical facilities.
 Coursework covers Radiographic Procedures; Imaging Equipment Maintenance and Operation; and Radiation Protection and Biology.
-Prospective applicants must take the Test of Essential Academic Skills prior to applying to the program.
-The program requires at least a “C” in all radiology classes to proceed in the program.
-Students who do not receive a sufficient grade in a class must apply for readmission into the program and repeat the class.
+The program requires at least a “C” in all program courses.
+Students who do not receive a sufficient grade in a class must apply for readmission and repeat the class.
 Students may only repeat one class before dismissal from the program.

 Community College of Baltimore County

 The Community College of Baltimore County (CCBC) confers the Associate of Applied Science (AAS) in Radiography to students who successfully complete this 22-month program.
 Students in the full-time program will complete on-campus classroom work and laboratory experiences as well as field-based clinical rotations.
 Radiography students take classes including Radiographic Procedures; Radiographic Pathology; and Clinical Education, in which students will assist in radiological procedures and prepare reports analyzing those exams.
-Successful applicants must complete prerequisite courses before submitting an application and have a minimum GPA of 2.5, with a “C” or better in all science and math courses.
-Accepted applicants will begin the program in July.
+Applicants must complete prerequisite courses and have a minimum GPA of 2.5, with a “C” or better in all science and math courses.
+Accepted students will begin the program in July.
 CCBC also offers certificates in Magnetic Resonance Imaging (MRI), Computed Tomography (CT), and Mammography.

 Howard Community College

-Students at Howard Community College can earn an Associate of Applied Science (AAS) in Radiologic Technology by completing 69 credit hours over four semesters, including general education classes, radiologic technology classes, and clinical rotations.
+Students at Howard Community College (HCC) can earn an Associate of Applied Science (AAS) in Radiologic Technology by completing 69 credit hours over four semesters, including general education classes, radiologic technology classes, and clinical rotations.
 Clinical hours will be completed at sites around the Maryland and Washington DC area.
-Radiologic Technology graduates should be eligible to apply for the ARRT certification exam.
-Applicants to the program must complete all prerequisites prior to enrolling in the radiologic technology coursework.
+Courses include Radiographic Image Production; Radiographic and Fluoroscopic Imaging Equipment; and Radiation Biology and Protection.
+Radiologic technology graduates are eligible to apply for the ARRT certification exam.
+Admission is competitive.
+Applicants to the program must complete specific prerequisites with a grade of “C” or above (except Anatomy and Physiology, which requires a “B” or above), meet cumulative and science course GPA cutoffs (2.0 and 2.5, respectively) and attend an information session prior to applying to the radiologic technology program.
 Applications are accepted between September 15 and February 15.
-Successful applicants are required to attend an orientation in the spring prior to starting the program in the fall and must earn CPR certification through the American Heart Association.

 Montgomery College

 Montgomery College (MC) offers an Associate of Applied Science (AAS) in Radiologic Technology for students who want to embark on careers as radiographers.
-Graduates of the program should be eligible to sit for the ARRT certification exam and are prepared to pursue additional education in order to become certified in modalities like MRI, mammography, or radiation therapy.
-In addition to radiographic technology coursework, students will spend significant time at clinical rotations, working at a local medical facility eight and a half hours per day on Tuesdays and Thursdays during the first year of the program and on Mondays, Wednesdays, and Fridays in the second year of the program.
+Graduates of the program are eligible to sit for the ARRT certification exam and are prepared to pursue additional education in order to become certified in modalities like MRI, mammography, or radiation therapy.
+In addition to radiographic imaging coursework, students accepted to the program spend significant time at clinical rotations, working at a local medical facility for full shifts on Tuesdays and Thursdays during the first year of the program and on Mondays, Wednesdays, and Fridays in the second year of the program.
 During the summer between the first and second year, students are required to work full-time at a clinical facility.
-The competitive program accepts a maximum of 27 students each year, with incoming students beginning the program in May.
+The selective program accepts a maximum of 27 students each year, with incoming students beginning the program in May.
 The application deadline for the program is March 1.

 Washington Adventist University

 The Department of Medical Imaging at Washington Adventist University (WAU) hosts an Associate of Applied Science (AAS) degree in Radiologic Technology that focuses on helping prospective radiologic technologists gain the skills and experience necessary to take the ARRT certification exam.
-Classes in the 23-month program are divided into sessions that vary in length.
-Beginning in the second session, students will begin to mix clinical rotations with their classwork.
+The 22-month program includes clinical rotations along with classwork.
 Clinical rotations are scheduled chiefly during the day but may be scheduled during the evening.
 Rotations in CT and the Heart Catheterization Lab are required, with other optional modalities available to senior students.
-Applicants to the Radiologic Technology program must have completed all required general education courses with a minimum GPA of 2.5 in science and math courses.
+Applicants to the program must have completed all required general education courses with a minimum GPA of 2.5 in science and math courses.
 Graduates of the program may be interested in WAU’s Bachelor of Science (BS) in Medical Imaging and online degree completion program.

 How to Become a Radiology Technologist in Maryland

 The Maryland Board of Physicians (the Board) issues licenses for radiographers, nuclear medicine technologists, and radiation therapists.
-Practitioners in any of these fields must be licensed by the Board to practice in Maryland.
+Practitioners in any of these fields must be licensed by the Board to practice in the state.
 Candidates for licensure must complete the following steps:

-1. Complete a Board-approved radiography program.
+1. Complete a Board-approved program in a recognized radiography discipline.
 Candidates for licensure in Maryland must first complete and graduate from an educational program accredited by the Joint Review Committee on Radiologic Technology (JRCERT) for radiographers or radiation therapists, or the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT) for nuclear medicine technologists.

 2. Apply for professional certification.
 The Board requires candidates for licensure to be either registered with the ARRT or certified by the Nuclear Medicine Technology Certification Board (NMTCB).